Pranta124/laravel-user-management/README.md

    - A role can have multiple permissions.
 * Permission Handling: Fine-grained access control powered by Spatie Laravel Permission.
 * Scalable API: Designed for easy integration with other systems and extensibility for future requirements.
+* Utilize the Repository Pattern: Follows the Repository Pattern for a clean separation of concerns, making the application scalable and testable.
+* Follow PSR Standards: Adheres to PHP Standards Recommendations (PSR) for clean, consistent, and maintainable code.